 - Scholastic Launches Whiteboard-Ready Digital Version of Junior Scholastic Magazine

 Classroom Magazines instantly engage students with exciting nonfiction on current events and curriculum subjects.
 Every issue uses colorful photographs and age-appropriate content to develop the skills required by the Common Core Standards.
 With teaching support in print and online, classroom magazines are one of the most versatile and affordable ways for educators to inspire their students and meet their curriculum goals.

-Over ninety years in circulation, Scholastic Classroom Magazines now reach over 30 million students through 29 exciting, subject-specific titles.
+Over ninety years in circulation, Scholastic Classroom Magazines now reach nearly 25 million students through 28 exciting, subject-specific titles.
 Each magazine is paired with comprehensive online content that gives educators a powerful multimedia teaching tool to engage, inspire, and educate.
 Beginning with the 2012-2013 school year, Scholastic Classroom Magazines is incorporating the best features of recently-acquired Weekly Reader magazines to provide even better news and information experience in print and digital formats for teachers and students.